mazer0P/Google-Cybersecurity-Certificate/README.md

 This course contains 8 different courses which combinely makes the certificate.

 # First Course :
+Foundations of Cybersecurity
  This was the begining where almost the overview of every course was given.
 Learned about the SIEM Tools, Frameworks , Some popular attacks like the LoveLetter, which shaped the infosec community, NIST frameworks, CIA triad, and other base info sec knowledge.

  # Second Course :
+ Play It Safe: Manage Security Risks
  This course dive deep into Frameworks like NIST and controls , CIA triad, OWASP principles etc.

  In first two modules some key learnings were: